 I have lived in Orkney all my life.
 Raised in the West Mainland, my mother taught me to hand knit when I was 5 years old, and by the time I was a teenager I was knitting cardigans and jumpers for myself.
-After I married I moved to the East Mainland parish of Deerness, where I have lived for over 30 years and have two grown up children.
+After I married I moved to the East Mainland parish of Deerness, where I have lived for over 40 years.

 I began working at Scapa Knitwear in Kirkwall in 1976.
-Although the actual knitting was carried out by outsourced knitters and I was part of the full time staff based in Kirkwall, assembling the garments in readiness for shipping to Belgium, it was here that I developed a real interest in machine knitting.
+I was part of the full time staff assembling the garments in readiness for shipping to Belgium.
+Although the actual knitting was carried out by outsourced knitters, it was here that I developed a real interest in machine knitting.

 In 1986 I began selling my knitwear at the Orkney Craftmen’s Guild Exhibition, which was held every July for around three weeks.
 It was here that I gathered interest from local craft and gift shops, and The Quernstone in Stromness was one of the first to begin stocking my knitwear.